 It’s springtime.
 At this time of year, I find myself staring out of a sunny window, enjoying the warm glow of the sun, and dreaming about spending time in my garden, tending to new growth.
 A little fertilizer here, a tiny little prune there.
-It’s a gentle and loving process.
+Gardening is a gentle and loving process.

 I developed my love of gardening with my mother, a gentlewoman herself, and the garden is where we spent our time together, bonding.
 She would pull weeds and I would fertilize or water in, behind her.
 Years later she is gone, but her love of gardening lives with me, bigger and brighter than ever.